Harrison Attendance Q&A

 What if I forgot to call and I need to get my student out of school?

-If you did not leave a message on the attendance line or submit the Student Absence Form, please come to the attendance office to sign your student out.
+If you did not leave a message on the attendance line, please come to the attendance office to sign your student out.
 The office will call your student from class.
 Please be aware that if your student is in gym, weights or band, there will be additional delays getting your student from class.
 In addition, if you arrive during your student’s lunch period, you will be asked to locate them in the cafeteria.
 The office is unable to page students during lunch periods.
 To prevent disruptions, calling the attendance line at least an hour in advance is the most efficient way to get your student from school during school hours.
 Please plan accordingly.
 The attendance office prefers not to interrupt classrooms.

 How many school days is my student allowed to miss?